allwefantasy/spark-submitter-console/README.md

   -jdbcPath /tmp/jdbc.properties
 ```

-## Limitation
+## Limitation for 0.1.0

-1. For now only support Yarn Cluster
+1. Only support Yarn Cluster
 2. No Auth available.
 We recommend you to placed it behind Nginx which can provide the auth.
+3. No high availability design